cjguajardo/Bingo/README.md

 # Bingo Game

-This repository contains a Bingo game implementation.
+This repository contains a Bingo card generator implementation made with ReactNative.

+Work in progress...

 ## Description

-This project provides a digital version of the classic Bingo game.
-It allows users to play Bingo on their devices without the need for physical cards and markers.
-The game features a simple and intuitive user interface, random card generation, number calling functionality, and a customizable winning pattern.
+This project provides a Bingo card generator.

 ## Features